KaiChuuu/Halo-3-Favourites/README.md

 ## Why talk about Halo 3
 Well this is a personal project.
-I wanted to have fun still and work on a website that I could enjoy building.
+I wanted to work on a website that was fun and enjoyable for me to build.